rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/03_note_python.md

     else:
         turn_left()
 ```
-> 🧠 Similar decision structures are used in simulation agents, reinforcement learning (RL), and climate adaptation rule trees — where agents navigate choices based on changing inputs or spatial conditions.
+> 🧠  In energy simulations or design optimizations, similar decision structures are used in simulation agents, reinforcement learning (RL), and climate adaptation rule trees — where agents navigate choices based on changing inputs or spatial conditions.

 ---

-### 📝 State Tracking with Lists and Conditions
+## 📝 State Tracking with Lists and Conditions

 ```python
 guessed_letters = []